Lawsuits and Disputes

-- The court deals with a range of issues including contracts, negligence, bankruptcy, criminal procedure, child custody, human rights and the application of the Canadian Charter of Rights and Freedoms.
+- The court deals with a range of issues including contracts, negligence, bankruptcy, criminal procedure, parenting time and decision-making responsibility in respect of a child, human rights and the application of the Canadian Charter of Rights and Freedoms.

 - The Court of Appeal sits in panels of one to five judges.
 Normally a panel of three judges decides each appeal.
 Motions are heard by one judge.
 There are no juries at the Court of Appeal.

 - Learn more about the Court of Appeal for Ontario.